Survival of the fittest Cox model: Pivotal variable selection for time-to-event data: Simulation studies and applications

-We analyze the performance of our proposed method across five real-world datasets: the Study to Understand Prognoses Preferences Outcomes and Risks of Treatment (SUPPORT), the German Breast Cancer Study Group 2 (GBSG2), the 70-gene signature dataset from the Netherlands Cancer Institute (NKI70), the Norway/Stanford Breast Cancer Dataset (NSBCD), and the Mantle Cell Lymphoma cleaned dataset (MCLcleaned).
-These datasets are selected to cover low- to high-dimensional settings.
-For each dataset, categorical variables are encoded using dummy variables when applicable, and missing values are imputed using mean imputation.
-Table~\ref{tab:real datasets} summarizes their key characteristics.
+To evaluate our method on real-world data, we consider five publicly available survival datasets spanning a range of sample sizes, dimensionalities, and censoring rates: the study of survival in patients with advanced lung cancer from the North Central Cancer Treatment Group (LUNG), the German Breast Cancer Study Group (GBSG), the Mayo Clinic trial on primary biliary cirrhosis of the liver (PBC), the 70-gene signature dataset from the Netherlands Cancer Institute (NKI70), and the Mantle Cell Lymphoma dataset (MCL).
+Together, these datasets cover low- to high-dimensional settings.
+Prior to analysis, categorical variables are one-hot encoded and missing values are imputed by the column mean.
+Table~\ref{tab:real datasets} summarizes the main characteristics of each dataset along with their sources.

-Our objective is again to compare the different methods (the same as described in previous section) in terms of their trade-off between model complexity (measured by the number of selected variables $\hat{s}$) and generalization performance (assessed via the C-index on unseen data).
+Our objective is again to compare the different methods in terms of their trade-off between model complexity (measured by the number of selected variables $\hat{s}$) and generalization performance (assessed via the C-index \citep{harrell1982} on unseen data).
 To this end, we conduct $100$ simulation runs.
-In each run, the data are randomly split into a training set (two-thirds of the samples) and a test set (remaining one-third), with stratification on the censoring indicator to preserve a consistent censoring rate across both subsets.
+In each run, the data are randomly split into a training set ($70\%$ of the samples) and a test set (remaining $30\%$), with stratification on the censoring indicator to preserve a consistent censoring rate across both subsets.
+For all methods, the final predictor is obtained by refitting an unpenalized Cox model on the subset of variables selected from the training data.
+The \texttt{Cox+BH} baseline is omitted whenever the full Cox model is not identifiable, that is when the number of events does not exceed the number of covariates.
+For \texttt{BIC} forward selection, the number of forward steps is capped at $50$.
+Table~\ref{tab:real_results} reports, for each dataset, the median number of selected variables $\hat{s}$ and the median test C-index over the $100$ splits.
+Three patterns emerge.

-Figure~\ref{fig:real data simu} and Table~\ref{tab:realworldsimu} summarize the results.
-The findings are consistent with those presented in Sections~\ref{subsct:linearMC} and~\ref{subsct:nonlinearMC}.
-The cross-validated methods, \texttt{LassoNet} and \texttt{LASSO\_CV}, tend to select an excessive number of features, prioritizing predictive performance over model parsimony.
-In contrast, the information criterion-based approaches, \texttt{AIC} and \texttt{BIC}, consistently select smaller subsets of features while maintaining competitive predictive accuracy.
-For low-dimensional datasets, our methods, \texttt{HarderLASSO\_QUT} and \texttt{LASSO\_QUT}, perform comparably to \texttt{BIC}.
-However, in high-dimensional settings ($p \gg n$), they clearly outperform the stepwise methods, achieving both smaller subset sizes and superior predictive performance.
-Finally, our neural network-based variant performs well when the sample size $n$ is large achieving same predictive performances with fewer features, benefiting from the expressive power of deeper architectures, but its performance degrades for smaller $n$, a behavior consistent with the data-hungry nature of neural networks compared to linear models.